jeffharrell/minicart/README.md

 Calculates the cart total. *config* can be used for formatting.

 `paypal.minicart.cart.destroy()`
-Destroys the cart data and resets it back to it's default state.
+Destroys the cart data and resets it back to the default state.
 Fires the *destroy* event.

 `paypal.minicart.cart.on(event, fn, scope)`
 Subscribe to cart events.
 Events include: